 I have learned everything in life is a matter of decision.
 Not luck and not by chance, but by decision.
 Later working in this direction.

-I realized that I first need to build a strong personal brand.
-Then I can convince others of my ideas and intentions.
+I realized that I first need to build a strong reputation, then I can convince others of my ideas.
 It is not easy to start from a highly indebted position.
-This happened in my case after losing 3 companies in 9 years.
+This was in my case after losing 3 companies in 9 years.
 But systematic and disciplined daily work can achieve radical life changes.

 In my case, the breakthrough came when Red Bull became interested in my race and it was not by accident.
 After running the first 1,000 miles, I decided it’s time to tell the world about my work.
 I sent 279 emails to UK journalists asking for the interview and one of the three who got interested was Red Bull.
-I used this one article to build the entire company and my new image.
+I used this one article to start speaking at universities and then I started building my reputation beased on this.

 I was devastated when I had to stop running because of the COVID-19 restrictions.
 It took me 6 months to run 3,500 miles from Hanoi to Singapore, a lot of effort, pain, tears and sacrifices.

 To get from Singapore to Sumatra from where I was to continue my run, I had to go back by bus to Malaysia.
 Four hours before the Malaysian borders closed, I managed to get to Sumatra with the last ferry, but couldn’t run any further.
 The Indonesian government has decided to partially close the country.
-Life on the streets was unchanged, but it was impossible to move from town to town.
+Life on the streets did not change, but it was impossible to move from town to town.

 I was often accosted during the day, detained, they shouted for me words in English that are known no matter what country you live in.
 I had to find a way to survive there.
 After two weeks, I started running again.
 I chose one route along the ocean through villages and jungle.

-I was running three times a day smiling and waving to all the local people, and I was finally accepted.
-The children started running with me, overtook me on their bikes and the residents stopped harassing me.
+I run three times a day smiling and waving to all the local people, and I was finally accepted.
+Children started running with me, overtook me on their bikes and the residents stopped harassing me.

 I wanted to finish my run.
 No one will criticize me for terminating the run at that time, but I will not achieve anything by stopping now.

 I divided the remaining 3,500 miles into 268 half marathons, running 2-4 times a day.
 At first glance, this may seem like a killing challenge, but for me, it was just like going to work for 8 hours, but a work that I love.
-Since the beginning of 2018, I run several miles almost every day.
+Since the beginning of 2018, I run 10 to even 60 miles almost every day.
 It is a great effort, but the body gets used to it and regenerates very quickly.

-I used to run 6-8 hours a day, starting around 5.00 am – 6.00 am, so I would finish my race at 2.00 pm at the latest.
+I was running 6-8 hours a day, starting around 5 – 6 am, so I would finish my race at 2 pm at the latest.
 I run alone and through small villages where there were no tourists, so the rest of the day, after a short rest, I was building my company.

 Since the beginning of 2018, I have sent 5,867 emails to potential partners, sponsors and agencies in all countries through which I have run and in the United Kingdom where I live permanently.
 I had to look for solutions that I could adapt to the situation I was in at the moment.